-The purpose of this study is to evaluate the safety and preliminary effectiveness of the investigational drug MK-3475 in patients with myelodysplastic syndromes (MDS), Hodgkin lymphoma, and non-Hodgkin lymphoma whose disease has persisted or returned despite treatment with previous therapy.
+The purpose of this study is to evaluate the safety and preliminary effectiveness of the immunotherapy drug MK-3475 (pembrolizumab) in patients with myelodysplastic syndromes (MDS), Hodgkin lymphoma, and non-Hodgkin lymphoma whose disease has persisted or returned despite treatment with previous therapy.
 MK-3475 is a protein called an antibody which binds to PD-1, a protein on T cells (a type of white blood cell).

 It is hoped that when MK-3475 binds to PD-1, it will “turn on” the T cells and cause the immune system to detect and destroy cancer cells.
 MK-3475 is given intravenously (by vein).

 To be eligible for this study, patients must meet several criteria, including but not limited to the following:

 - Patients must have MDS, Hodgkin lymphoma, or non-Hodgkin lymphoma that has either not responded to standard therapy or has come back despite prior treatment.

 - Any serious side effects of previous therapies should have resolved by the time the patient enters the study.

 - Patients must be physically well enough that they are fully ambulatory, capable of all self care, and are capable of all but physically strenuous activities.

 - This study is open to patients age 18 and older.

 For more information about this study and to inquire about eligibility, please contact Dr. Craig Moskowitz at 212-639-2696.